Project

 Player replaceability: if you shoot people, it still works.

-#62 Updated by didi almost 7 years ago
+#62 Updated by didi over 7 years ago

 About Casper from its Gitter channel: